Discovery of Neptune: Discovery observation: 24 September 1846

-The discovery was made thanks the Hora XXI sky chart of the Berlin Science Academy completed by Carl Bremiker.
+The discovery was made thanks to the Hora XXI sky chart of the Berlin Science Academy completed by Carl Bremiker.
 Originally Bessel proposed a plan to create star charts to aid the discovery of comets and minor-planets.
 In this plan catalogues from Bradley, Lalande and Piazzi would be reduced according to a uniform scheme and collated with the zone catalogues within 15 degrees of the equator.
 The catalogued stars were to be supplemented by un-catalogued stars which could be seen in a 'comet-seeker'.
 Twenty four astronomers were to take part in the work, each taking an hour of right ascension.
 Work on the chart Hora XXI started in 1826, but was only completed in 1844 and printed in 1845.

 Neptune was discovered just after midnight, after less than an hour of searching and less than 1 degree from the position Le Verrier had predicted, a remarkable match.
 After two further nights of observations in which its position and movement were verified, Galle replied to Le Verrier with astonishment: "the planet whose place you have [computed] really exists" (emphasis in original).
 The discovery telescope was an equatorial mounted achromatic refractor by Joseph Fraunhofer's firm Merz und Mahler.